Physical Changes of Aging: Hearing Loss

 Causes of Hearing Loss:

-- Hearing loss occurs due to old age.
-Age related hearing loss, most often occurs in both ears gradually.
+- Occurs due to old age.
+Age-related hearing loss most often occurs in both ears gradually.

 - Lifetime exposure to loud noise.
-A very good example are people whose career paths have been Factory workers, Construction workers, Airport workers, Musicians etc. Working in professions like these can over the years build up issues with loss of hearing.
+A perfect example is people whose career paths have been Factory workers, Construction workers, Airport workers, Musicians, etc. Working in professions like these can, over the years, build up issues.

 - Hearing loss can also be caused by viral or bacterial infections.